Park City, Utah, USA travel guide

 Why Visit

-The drive from SLC to Park City is straightforward and offers beautiful mountain views as you approach.
-Getting your rental car sorted early ensures a smooth start to your adventure.
+The drive from SLC to Park City is straightforward and offers stunning mountain views as you approach.
+Getting a rental car gives you the flexibility to explore beyond Main Street.

 Insider Tip

-Consider booking an SUV with 4WD, especially if you're visiting in winter, as mountain roads can be snowy.
-Check traffic conditions before you leave SLC, as I-80 can get busy.
+Consider pre-booking an SUV, especially if you're visiting in winter, as mountain roads can get snowy.
+Check the weather forecast before you head out.

-3:00 PM·Check into your hotel and settle in, taking some time to unpack and refresh after your journey.
+2:00 PM·Check into your hotel and get settled, taking some time to unpack and relax after your journey.

 Why Visit